-In this review I will explain the advantages and disadvantages of the online learning platform italki, as I have been teaching on this platform for over 1 year.
-As a language teacher I have already worked on different sites like italki, but so far italki has proven to be the best website for language learning.
+In this review I will explain the advantages and disadvantages of the online learning platform italki, as I have been teaching on this platform for over 1,5 years.
+As a language teacher I have already worked on different sites similar to italki, but so far italki has proven to be the best website for language learning.

 In this italki review, I will discuss how much value this language platform brings to students, for which levels it is suitable, how the payment works, some minor drawbacks you can find within it, and where to sign up for starting on this language platform.
 Below, you will find an in-depth review, but for those of you who have not much time to spare, here are the hard-facts that you will want to know before signing up for italki.